 Don’t let the name “rhubarb” scare you.
 It scared the shit out of me when I first tried it about 3 years ago.
 My sister had a family dinner party and made this.
 I thought rhubarb was like a parsnip or something weird like that and was thinking why the hell would you make a pie out of THAT!
 Turned out it was the most delicious thing I’ve ever had, a perfect combination of sweet and tart.

-If you are having a dinner party, bbq or just want to show people that you can bake better than them, try this recipe!
+If you are having a dinner party, bbq or just want to show people that you can bake better than them, you definitely need to try this strawberry rhubarb pie recipe!

 - 3 cups Strawberries, sliced